growupboron/agl-docs/docs/5_How_To_Contribute/1_Getting_a_Linux_Foundation_account.md

  User <LFID>
  ```

-where `<LFID>` is your Linux Foundation ID and the value of IdentityFile is the
+`<LFID>` is your Linux Foundation ID and the value of IdentityFile is the
 name of the public key file you generated.

 **Warning:** Potential Security Risk!
 Do not copy your private key ``~/.ssh/id_rsa``.
 Use only the public ``~/.ssh/id_rsa.pub``.